 Grassley presented documents indicating that 92 Republican-linked entities were under scrutiny by the FBI.
 He described Arctic Frost as a multi-year operation involving extensive resources from the FBI, Department of Justice (DOJ), and the Office of Inspector General (OIG).

-"It’s well-understood that your predecessor left you an FBI infected with politics," Grassley said, addressing current FBI Director Kash Patel.
+"It’s well-understood that your predecessor left you an FBI infected with politics," (Judiciary Senate) Grassley said, addressing current FBI Director Kash Patel.
 He emphasized that the investigation was not limited to former President Donald Trump but extended to various Republican organizations.

 The Arctic Frost investigation reportedly involved over 150 interviews and more than 400 subpoenas, primarily targeting bank records.
 Grassley stated that the scope of the investigation included search warrants for electronic devices and email accounts of high-level government officials.